tensorpack/tensorpack/examples/FasterRCNN/README.md

 ### Inference:

-To predict on an image (needs DISPLAY to show the outputs):
+To predict on given images (needs DISPLAY to show the outputs):
 ```
 ./predict.py --predict input1.jpg input2.jpg --load /path/to/Trained-Model-Checkpoint --config SAME-AS-TRAINING
 ```